Financial-Times/dotcom-page-kit/packages/anvil-ui-ft-flags/readme.md

 }
 ```

-Otherwise you must can insert a JSON formatted string into a `<script>` element with an ID of `flags-data`.
+Otherwise you must can insert a JSON formatted string into a `<script>` element with an ID of `anvil-flags-data`.
 You can use the `.formatFlagsJSON()` method to help with this.

 ```js
 const { formatFlagsJSON } = require('@financial-times/anvil-ui-ft-flags')